sadiv/docs/en/docs/api/account/GetStatusInstance.md

 ### Errors GetStatusInstance {#errors}

-For a list of errors common to all methods, refer to section [Standard errors](../common-errors.md)
+For a list of errors common to all methods, refer to section [Common errors](../common-errors.md)

 ## Python request example {#request-example-python}